 “I’ll believe she’s unusual.
 OK, I’m sorry Albus.
 But honestly, the Lovegoods…well, they’ve a reputation for being odd.”

 “OK, OK.”
-Dora sound more as if she was bored with the argument than really convinced.
+Dora sounded as if she was bored with the argument rather than really convinced.

 “Hey, is there any school library or anything here?”
 Derek changed the subject.
 “I want to look up some stuff.”